-We have five Stop the Clock Days spread across the school year.
+We have five Personal Development Days spread across the school year.
 On these occasions we suspend the normal timetable in order to allow students access to a wide variety of activities which enhance their everyday curriculum.

 Examples of such activities are:

-to go out on Educational Visits e.g. visits to Thackeray Museum to develop Science and Health & Social Care studies, National Railway Museum to explore engineering opportunities
+Educational visits to The Thackeray Museum to develop Science and Health & Social Care studies and the National Railway Museum to explore engineering opportunities.

-to compete in Interform Sports to support a love of sport, develop team work and encourage a healthy lifestyle
+Competing in Interform Sports to support a love of sport, develop team work and encourage a healthy lifestyle.

-to meet employers, university and college staff and prepare for future careers.
+Meeting employers, university and college staff and prepare for future careers.
 Undertaking challenges and competitions including a Stock Market Challenge.

-to meet inspirational speakers e.g. Holocaust survivors and those who have experienced difficulties
+Meeting inspirational speakers such as Holocaust survivors and those who have experienced challenges in life.